Symphony Brownies are the showstopper brownie recipe you need in your life.

 Teaching your child to look for joy in their lives, in their days, and in each situation, is a lesson I rank right up there with teaching them to balance their checkbook, tie their shoes, and do the right thing.
 Without the ability to find joy in a situation and without the training to be on the lookout for it, we end up desolate and without hope.
 Depressed and without motivation.
 Down and out with no reason to rise.
 No sir.
 My kids won’t be going there.

-We had joy in each day of our lives growing up.
+Joy was something we had in each day of our lives growing up.
 We had laughter and jokes and pranks and rear end pinches every time we happened to be bent over when our Mama came into the room.
-We had tickles and whoopee cushions and fake ice cubes with plastic flies in them.
+Tickles, whoopee cushions, and fake ice cubes with plastic flies in them.
 We had Elvis sing a longs that turned into strange operettas and breakfast biscuits that turned into bb gun skeet disks when Daddy decided to try his hand at making them by himself.

 We had our share of hardships, too and there were times when our parents had to be serious with us, but those times were balanced with all of the moments they were silly with us as well.